swedenconnect/technical-framework/07 - Implementation Profile for using DSS in Central Signing Services.md

 the user for signing:

 1. Determine requested LoA (Level of Assurance) by either:
-  1. Get the LoA from the `AuthnContextClassRef` specified in the sign request as `CertRequestProperties`, or
+  1. Get the LoA, or LoA:s, from the `AuthnContextClassRef` specified in the sign request as `CertRequestProperties`, or
   2. if the LoA reference from the sign request is absent then use the default LoA according to the governing policy.

-2. Include the LoA URI from the step above as `RequestedAuthnContext` if supported by the Identity Provider.
+2. Include the LoA URI(s) from the step above as `RequestedAuthnContext` if supported by the Identity Provider.
-   If this LoA is not supported by the Identity Provider, fail signing and return an error sign response, indicating a request failure (the requested LoA was inconsistent with the specified Identity Provider).
+   If none of the LoA:s are supported by the Identity Provider, fail signing and return an error sign response, indicating a request failure (the requested LoA(s) was inconsistent with the specified Identity Provider).

 **Deprecated process:**